Are Crawfish Safe During Pregnancy?

 Crawfish are generally considered low-mercury seafood, with an average mercury content of 0.033 ppm.
 According to the Food and Drug Administration (FDA), seafood with 0.1 ppm or less is “low” in mercury.

 So can pregnant women eat crawfish?
 Yes, you can safely enjoy adequately cooked crawfish at any point during your pregnancy.
 However, by eating insufficiently cooked crawfish, there is a chance that you and your baby might be exposed to bacteria, pathogens, or even parasitic diseases.

 C. Source of Origin of Crawfish is Important

 Crawfish are a popular delicacy in the United States, but not all crawfish are created equal.
 Crawfish from US farms should be alright, but there are many requirements and regulations for them to be safe for consumption for commercially raised crawfish.
 However, if you are catching your own crawfish, those are less likely to meet those requirements and may have higher levels of mercury.
-You should check for marine advisories to confirm that the water you’re fishing in is pollution-free.
-Because cooking won’t be able to remove toxins already present in the crawfish.
-So if you have crawfish, you should be absolutely sure about its source and cook it properly to avoid consuming these toxins.
+You should check for marine advisories to confirm that the water you’re fishing in is pollution-free because cooking won’t be able to remove toxins already present in the crawfish.
+So if you have crawfish, you should be confident about its source and cook it properly to avoid consuming these toxins.

 D. Health Benefits of Crawfish

 Not only does crawfish have a delicate taste that lends itself to many types of cuisine, but it also has several health benefits.